Over 50 Years of Dedicated Service

 Steven P. Nelson

 Steve Nelson is the Director of Project Management for the New Jersey Educational Facilities Authority, where he is responsible for statewide debt issuance by colleges and universities.
 Steve joined the Authority as a Project Manager in March 2014, and prior to joining the Authority, served as a higher education, not-for-profit and generalist banker for issuers across the nation.

-The Project Management division has issued $6.1 billion in par since 2014, including pricing and closing the two largest financings in the Authority’s history, and was instrumental in the Authority’s record volume of issuance which totaled $1.35 billion in par value in 2016.
-This record level of issuance earned the Authority the distinction of being the nation’s third largest higher education conduit issuer in 2016.
-Importantly, Authority refunding activity from Project Management led transactions generated more than $130 million in combined net present value savings in 2016, and more than $200 million since 2015.
+The Project Management division has issued $6.1 billion in par since 2014, including pricing and closing the two largest financings in the Authority’s history, and was instrumental in the Authority's record volume of issuance which totaled $1.42 billion in par value in 2017.
+This record level of issuance earned the Authority the distinction of being the nation's third largest higher education conduit issuer in 2017.
+Importantly, Authority refunding activity from Project Management led transactions generated more than $330 million in combined net present value savings since 2015.

 Mr. Nelson has a B.A. in Political Science from Williams College, an MPA in Public Finance from New York University, and an MBA in Finance from Columbia Business School.